BayshoreNetworks/gargoyle/README.md

 - cleanup/archive process for the DB (separate code to be cron'd)

-- add bool to turn on and off iptables rule addition (allow total passive mode with no block rules added)

 - add support for HOT_PORTS - if these are encountered a block is immediate

-- move chain name out to one file all entities can read from

-- build in support for a config file and we read global value from there (SINGLE_IP_SCAN_THRESHOLD, SINGLE_PORT_SCAN_THRESHOLD, LOCKOUT_TIME, etc)